canonical-web-and-design/tutorials.ubuntu.com/tutorials/iot/ubuntu-kiosk/wayland-kiosk.md

 The explicit [restart-condition](https://docs.snapcraft.io/build-snaps/syntax#restart-condition) ensures glmark2 is restarted, even when it quits successfully.

 Note this results in the console output from the application being sent to the journal.
-To view its output while running, do `sudo journalctl -f -t glmark2-example.glmark2-example`.
+To view its output while running, do `sudo snap logs -f glmark2-example`.

 That's all the changes we need to make!
 We just need to snap it up for the target device.